-Depending on the nature of your disability or impairment, ACC, the Ministry of Health and Veterans’ Affairs may be able to pay for home and community support services for some disabled people, veterans and older people.
+Depending on your situation, either ACC, Whaikaha – Ministry of Disabled People, or Veterans’ Affairs may pay for home and community support services for you.

-If you are caring for a person you may be able to get carer support.
+If you are caring for someone, you might be able to get carer support.

 Personal care: Help to get out of bed, use the shower and toilet, get dressed, manage your medication or health care, or do rehabilitation exercises.

 Equipment: To help you get around, do daily tasks, or stay safe.